YannickTchio/CSCE44303-Cryptography/Assignment1/README.md

 # Description:
-This assignment implements an **Enhanced Caesar Cipher** using Python

-the program supports:
-- Encryption
-- Decryption
+This python project demonstrates an implementation of the **Enhanced Caesar Cipher** algorithm supporting **encryption, decryption, and brute-force attack** using a sample vocabulary.
+This project shows how encryption can be analysed and broken using basic cryptographic techniques.

+# Features
+- Encryption: Encrypt plaintext using Caesar Cipher with an user defined key
+- Decryption: Decrypt ciphertext using the known key
-- Brute-force attack using a vocabulary list
+- Brute-force attack: Automatically guess the correct key by matching against a vocabulary list('sample.txt')

 # Files
 It includes:
-'main.py' - main interface
+'main.py' - user interface
-'caesar_cipher.py' - cipher logic
-'sample.txt' - vocabulary file
+'caesar_cipher.py' - cipher logic and brute-force attack implementation 'sample.txt' - vocabulary list used for brute-force analysis

 # How to run